Published on January 31st, 2017 | by Andrea Bertoli0

 Curb your Cravings with SuperEats Healthy Junk Food

-I’m not much of a snacker, but my sweetie totally IS!
+I’m not much of a snacker, but my sweetie totally IS, but we like only healthy ‘junk’ food in our house!
 He loves his salty snacks: chips, tortillas and popcorn are his favorite treats.
 But so many of these chips and other foods are a bit on the junky side!

 Most chips are made with GMO ingredients, feature a range of chemical flavors, and are mostly empty calories.
 But we found a new snack that makes him happy and meets all of our needs for a healthy indulgence: SuperEats Puffs.

 What is Healthy Junk Food and Why do we Love It?

 These flavorful and unique puffs come in a variety of delicious flavors (Jalapeno Cheddar, Chipotle BBQ, and Rosemary Truffle) and have a satisfying crunchy texture.
 The best thing about these SuperEats puffs is what’s NOT on the ingredient label: no dairy, no GMOs, no additives, no gluten, and no empty calories.
 The puffs are made just a few simple, wholesome ingredients: